Fuco1/smartparens/README.md

 3. Globally banned - specific pair will never auto-pair in strings.
 4. Locally allowed - specific pair will only auto-pair in strings in specific major modes.

 The same hierarchy works for banning/allowing insertion in code.
-Note that if you disable insertion in commends and also in code, you might consider disabling the pair by the regular ban/allow mechanism, it will make for cleaner configuration :)
+Note that if you disable insertion in comments and also in code, you might consider disabling the pair by the regular ban/allow mechanism, it will make for cleaner configuration :)

-*(above mentioned functionality not implemented yet)*
+The functions used for these operations are:

+    (sp-add-local-ban-insert-pair-in-string)
+    (sp-add-local-allow-insert-pair-in-string)
+    (sp-remove-local-ban-insert-pair-in-string)
+    (sp-remove-local-allow-insert-pair-in-string)

+    (sp-add-local-ban-insert-pair-in-code)
+    (sp-add-local-allow-insert-pair-in-code)
+    (sp-remove-local-ban-insert-pair-in-code)
+    (sp-remove-local-allow-insert-pair-in-code)

+The names are self-explanatory enough.

 To change behaviours of the autopairing, see `M-x customize-group smartparens` for available options.

 Wrapping
 ===========

 *(This feature is only partially implemented.
-Currently, 1 character wrapping works, multicharacter wrapping is not fully functional)*
+Currently, wrapping with tags is not supported.
+Permission system is not supported.)*

 If you select a region and start typing any of the pairs, the active region will be wrapped with the pair.
 For multi-character pairs, a special insertion mode is entered, where point jumps to the beginning of the region.
 If you insert a complete pair, the region is wrapped and point returns to the original position.

 If you insert a character that can't possibly complete a pair, the wrapping is cancelled, the point returns to the original position and the typed text is inserted.

 If you use `delete-selection-mode`, you **MUST** disable it and enable an emulation by running `sp-turn-on-delete-selection-mode`.
 This behaves in the exact same way as original `delete-selection-mode`, indeed, it simply calls the `delete-selection-pre-hook` when appropriate.
 However, it intercepts it and handle the wrapping if needed.

+At any time in the insertion mode you can use `C-g` to cancel the insertion.
+In this case, both the opening and closing pairs are removed and the point returns to the original position.
+The region is not deleted even if `sp-turn-on-delete-selection-mode` is active.

 Automatic escaping
 ============